 - Provide more detailed transaction receipts

-- Designate the charge as a “Free Trial” (on the cardholder statement and other locations)
+- Designate the charge as a “free trial” (on the cardholder statement and other locations)

-- Simplify cancelations
+- Simplify cancellations

 |The merchant can prove the transaction was not part of a recurring payment plan.
 For example, it was an installment billing transaction instead.||The merchant can provide documentation that proves the services were not canceled.|